FabianPlum/OmniTrax/README.md

 ![](images/install_03.jpg)

 7. The **omni_trax** Add-on should now be listed.
-To see the installation process in action, at the top of the screen click on **Window** >> **Toggle System Console**.
 Then, enabling the Add-on will start the installation process of all required python dependencies.

 ![](images/install_04.jpg)